Crispy Beef and Pine Nut Samosas

 10. Repeat with the rest of the wrappers.

-11. Freeze the ones you won’t fry for later at this stage.
+11. Freeze the samosas you won’t fry for later.

-12. Deep fry in hot vegetable oil (not olive oil) for a minute then remove when golden and crispy.
-Do not crowd your oil with samosas to allow each one adequate space.
+12. Deep fry in hot vegetable oil (not olive oil) for one minute, then remove when golden and crispy.
+Do not crowd your oil with samosas.

 13. Drain well from the oil before serving.